Ethernet Port Settings

 For 100Mbit/s links (and below) the service is presented using a normal Ethernet (copper) RJ45 connector.
 You use a normal cat-5 Ethernet patch lead to connect this to your switch, router or firewall as you required.

-IMPORTANT the link is configured as fixed full duplex.
+IMPORTANT the port on the Openreach supplied unit is sometimes configured as fixed full duplex.
 This means that if it is connected to an un-managed switch or un-configured port on a switch, router or firewall then it will not work correctly.
 It will seem to work, but as soon as any reasonable level of traffic flows there will be dropped packets seriously hindering upload speeds.
 You must have a managed switch or port connected to the link and configure the port to be fixed full duplex 100Mbit/s for it to work correctly.
 We can supply a small managed switch for this purpose if you require.

 Cabling is a straight through cat5e patch lead to your managed switch.